adamsilver/maintainablecss.com-jekyll/_chapters/01-introduction.md

 ## Who is this for?

-If you have ever experienced any pain in maintaining CSS, this book can help you avoid common problems.
-Whether you're in a team of 1 or 100, I think you will find useful advice for modularising your CSS.
-EVen more so if your site is constantly evolving.
+If you have ever experienced pain in maintaining CSS, this book can help you avoid common problems.
+Whether you're in a team of 1 or 100, I think you will find useful advice in this book.
+Even more so if your site is constantly evolving.

 ## How hard is this to learn?